Youth Beef Team

 3. Following training, Youth Beef Team members agree to conduct five public relations/promotional activities during each year of participation.
 Five activities must be completed to be eligible for rewards.

-6. County Beef Queens are encouraged to take Beef Team training so they can take advantage of the rewards program.
-A State Beef Queen is no longer selected.
+6. County Beef Queens are encouraged to take Youth Beef Team training so they can take advantage of the rewards program.
 County Queens are eligible to participate in the scholarship contest.

 7. Scholarship recipients will be chosen based on Youth Beef Team participation.